Cognigy/Documentation/docs/en/docs/live-agent/conversation/other-operations.md

 ## Private Chat with Agents

-As a human Agent you can discuss the customer's Conversation with another Agent, should you need some more clarification or assistance.
+As a human Agent you can discuss the customer's conversation with another Agent, should you need some more clarification or assistance.
 This option is available beside the **Reply** tab, labeled **Private Note**.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-15.png" width="100%" alt="Live Agent Private Chat" />